-Forming an important part of Penang’s rich heritage, the clan jetties are more than a picture-perfect tourist specialty.
+Forming an important part of Penang’s rich heritage, the clan jetties are more than a picture-perfect tourist speciality.
 Originally giving the local Chinese immigrants a place to call home, each jetty came to be distinctively known for the clan it housed.
 Starting with seven such clans, this Chinese settlement did not have a smooth start, until the local government body officially gave them an identity.

-When to visit
+When to visit the Clan Jetties?